c-o-pr/ddrescue-helper/README.md

 > ZAP `-z` can be used on file source as well as a drive, and can have the effect of causing a sector re-allocation.
 >
 > When ZAPPING a 4K Advanced Format drive, use -K to work with 4096 byte blocks to get the drive to re-allocate the sector.

-# WARNINGS
+>
+> When rescuing or ZAPPING, read-errors cannot be repaired, but a small error region may be tolerable as compared to alternative of losing access to the whole file (e.g., a small content loss in a media file may be acceptable.)

 > [!CAUTION]
 > Working with a /dev implies access to critical format data structures.
 >
-> COPYing a /dev to another /dev wipes the destination.
-Copying /dev to /dev when device sizes don't match is inherently tricky.
-Device format has impoertant implications.
-Thoroughtly consider what you are doing at a systems level.
+> COPYING a /dev to another /dev wipes the destination.
 >
+> Copying /dev to /dev when device sizes don't match is inherently tricky.
+Device layout has important implications om further recovery and use.
+This topic is beyond the scope of this documentation.
+Thoroughly consider what you are doing at a systems level.
+>
->ZAP only operates on blocks marked as unreadable by `ddrescue`, and it read-tests blocks before attempting to overwrite, so it's safe.
-But ZAP of /dev can set in motion other failure modes.
+> ZAP only operates on blocks marked as unreadable by `GNU ddrescue` MAP, and it read-tests blocks before attempting to overwrite, so it's safe.
+But a ZAP of /dev can set in motion other failure modes.
 Be ready to deal with the consequences.
 >
-> ZAP of a file only affects the data for that file, so is safest.
+> ZAP of a file only affects the data for that file, so this is relatively safe.
 >
 > This script has been coded with care, but unexpected behaviors are possible.
 Shell scripts are pesky because they rely heavily on text substitution.
 >
 > __USE AT YOUR OWN RISK__
->
-> THE WISE HAVE BACKUPS AND SIMPLY REPLACE A PROBLEM DRIVE.
->
-> The frugal or bereft may want to work with janky devices at hand.
->
-> Making a terrible mistake is possible, but the skilled may be rewarded.

 > [!IMPORTANT]
 > IS CONTINUING TO USE A DRIVE WITH MEDIA ERRORS SANE?
 >
 > My experience is that commodities spinning hard drives (especially large cheap drives) have unreliable areas that only get exposed when the drive is used very close to full for a long time.
 I will make a wild guess that the drive makers solve a binning problem by tolerating a spread of defects in shipped product and deferring the exposure of these defects for as long as possible.
 The gambit is that customers won't become aware of the problem areas until the drive is well out of warranty and so old that accountability for failure is irrelevant.
 The implication of this wild assessment is that a well-used drive can be expected to suffer from some errors when heavily used, but still has life it in if you can find a way to deal with the problem areas.
 For example, one way to work around bad spots is to set-aside large files that cover them.
 Another is to encourage the drive to re-allocate bad sectors.
 >
-> By running a scan over an entire drive, such defects can be side-stepped by setting aside affected files and ZAPPING bad-blocks to re-allocate according to the drives spare provisioning.
+> By running a scan over an entire drive, such defects can be side-stepped by setting aside affected files or ZAPPING block make the area readable.
 This may allow continued use of a drive with minor errors.
+>
+> The wise have backups and simply replace a problem drive.
+>
+> The frugal or bereft may want to work with janky devices at hand.
+>
+> Making a terrible mistake is possible, but the skilled may be rewarded.

-# HELPER DETAILED DESCRIPTION
+# DDRESCUE COMMAND DETAILED DESCRIPTION

 There are THREE MODES of `ddrescue-helper.sh` operation:

-### 1. UNMOUNT, MOUNT, AND FSCK A DRIVE OR PARTITION.
+### 1. UNMOUNT, MOUNT, and FSCK a drive or partition.

 `ddrescue_helper.sh -u | -m | -f <device>`